trquinn76/classification/classification-aus/README.md

 [PSPF Release Guidelines](./documents/pspf-release-guidelines/README.md) **Section 9.5.1** Table 24.

-It is not clear from the documentation if it makes sense for there to be multiple Foreign Government Markings on a single `ProtectiveMarking`.
+It is not clear from the documentation if it makes sense for there to be multiple Foreign Government Markings on a single `ProtectiveMarker`.
 This library is supporting multiple markings, which will be sorted in alphabetical order.

 If there are no foreign government markings, then this list will be empty.